usezuko/.github/profile/README.md

 ## 🔧 Contributing

-We welcome any feedback, improvements and amendments to these repositories 🙌 :
+We welcome any feedback, improvements, and amendments to these repositories 🙌 :

 - [API Server](https://github.com/usezuko/zuko-server) - A Server API connecting to the tableland on-chain DB.
 - [Frontend](https://github.com/usezuko/zuko-zk) - A NextJS frontend dApp.